yesyinka/blog_source/pelican/content/99-scala-problems-03-find-kth.markdown

 }
 ```

-If however we try to avoid the use of methods, just to see if we may solve it with a pure functional approach, we need to match two things together, which leads to
+If however we try to avoid the use of methods, just to see if we may solve it with a pure recursive approach, we need to match two things together, which leads to

 ``` scala
 def findKth[A](k:Int, l:List[A]):A = (k,l) match {